Free Image Compressor - Compress to Any File Size

 Does quality drop a lot when compressing to 100 KB?

-It depends on the original image's resolution and content.
-A 4000 × 3000 px photo can usually compress to 100 KB with barely visible quality loss.
-A very detailed 6000 × 4000 px image may look softer at 100 KB.
-The tool always uses the highest quality that fits your target, so you get the best possible result.
+It depends on resolution and content.
+A 4000 × 3000 px photo usually compresses to 100 KB with barely visible quality loss.
+A very detailed 6000 × 4000 px image may look softer.
+The tool always uses the highest quality that fits your limit, so you never over-compress unnecessarily.

 What's the smallest file size achievable?

-The minimum is quality 1 (1–2% of maximum quality).
-Even a large image will compress to a few kilobytes at that level, though it will look very degraded.
+The minimum is quality 1 (roughly 1% of maximum).
+Even large images compress to a few kilobytes at that setting, though they will look degraded.
 If your target is below what quality 1 produces, the tool returns the smallest possible file and shows a "best possible" notice.

 Is my image uploaded to a server?